CZWin32768/XLM-Align/word_aligner/README.md

 An implementation of optimal-transport word aligner proposed in the XLM-Align paper, which is used for word alignment on translation pairs.

 The results are shown in the following table.
 We re-implement the xlm-align word aligner for the huggingface model hub.
-Our original implementation is based on fairseq, the results are slightly different with the reported ones.
+Our original implementation is based on fairseq, so the results are slightly different with the reported ones.

 | Aligner | Pre-trained Model | de-en | en-fr | en-hi | ro-en |